jramoyo/simple-cab/README.md

 ### Running the server

-A dockerised version of the database is included.
-To start the database, run:
+A dockerised version of the MySQL database is included (http://localhost:3307).
+To start the database, run (be patient):

 ```sh
 ./docker.sh